TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 11/John 11.2.md

 ---

-And it was that Mary who anointed the Lord with ointment, and wiped his feet with her hair, whose brother Lazarus was sick.
+It was that Mary who had anointed the Lord with ointment, and wiped his feet with her hair, whose brother, Lazarus, was sick.